Alice in Wonderland (2010 film): Plot

 Infiltrating the palace as a courtier named "Um", Alice learns that the vorpal sword, the only weapon capable of killing the Jabberwocky, is locked inside the Bandersnatch's den.
 The Knave makes a pass at Alice, which she rebuffs, but the jealous Red Queen orders her beheading.
 Alice obtains the sword and returns the Bandersnatch's eye.
-He gratefully helps her escape the castle and delivers her to the White Queen, who gives Alice a potion that returns her normal size.
+He gratefully helps her escape the castle and delivers her to the White Queen, who gives Alice a potion that returns her to her normal size.
 The Cheshire Cat uses his shapeshifting powers to free the Mad Hatter, who incites rebellion amongst the Red Queen's subjects.
 Meanwhile, Absolem, who is turning into a pupa, finally gets Alice to remember that she visited Underland when she was a little girl, and called it "Wonderland".
 Just before his chrysalis closes, he advises her to fight the Jabberwocky, save Underland, and stop the Red Queen for good.

 The Queens gather their armies on a chessboard-like battlefield and send Alice and the Jabberwocky to decide the battle in single combat.
 The battle ends when Alice beheads the Jabberwocky with the vorpal sword, and the red knights gratefully turn against their ruler.
 The White Queen banishes her sister and the Knave into exile together, then gives Alice a vial of the Jabberwocky's purple blood, which can fulfill one wish.
 Alice says farewell to her friends, then wishes to return home.

 Alice awakens in the rabbit hole.
-When she returns to the gazebo at the garden party, she refuses Hamish's proposal and impresses Lord Ascot with her idea of establishing trade routes to Hong Kong, her father's original idea, inspiring him to take her on as his apprentice.
+When she returns to the gazebo at the garden party, she rejects Hamish's proposal and impresses Lord Ascot with her idea of establishing trade routes to Hong Kong, her father's original idea, which inspires him to take her on as his apprentice.
 As Alice prepares to set off on a trading ship, Absolem, in his new butterfly form, lands on her shoulder.